microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/New-MgCommunicationCall.md

     - `[Receivers <String[]>]`: List of receiving participant ids.
     - `[RoutingMode <String>]`:
     - `[Sources <String[]>]`: List of source participant ids.
   - `[CallChainId <String>]`: A unique identifier for all the participant calls in a conference or a unique identifier for two participant calls in a P2P call.
-This needs to be copied over from Microsoft.Graph.Call.CallChainId.
+This needs to be copied over from Microsoft.Graph.Beta.Call.CallChainId.
   - `[CallOptions <IMicrosoftGraphCallOptions>]`: callOptions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[HideBotAfterEscalation <Boolean?>]`: Indicates whether to hide the app after the call is escalated.